SCRN Exam - Stroke Certified Registered Nurse

 Question Bank: A comprehensive resource like the BoardCerts SCRN Question Bank is highly recommended, as it aligns with the exam blueprint and is reviewed by SCRN-certified nurses, providing extensive question practice essential for success.
 In addition, it includes four predictor exams to help gauge your exam readiness.

 The Stroke Certified Registered Nurse (SCRN) certification is valid for five years.
-To renew certification, candidates must meet practice hour requirements through one of three pathways, ensuring ongoing expertise in stroke nursing:
+To recertify, candidates must meet practice hour requirements through one of three pathways, ensuring ongoing expertise in stroke nursing:

 • Option 2: Accumulate 4,160 hours of stroke nursing practice within the last five years and complete 50 stroke-related CE hours.

-• Option 3: For part-time practitioners, complete 2,500 practice hours over the past five years and 100 CE hours.
+• Option 3: For part-time candidates, complete 2,500 practice hours over the past five years and 100 stroke-related CE hours.

-For the most current information on SCRN recertification and options, review the SCRN recertification webpage.
+For the most current information on SCRN recertification and options, candidates can review the SCRN recertification webpage.

-• Practicing sample questions is a crucial part of SCRN exam preparation, helping you become familiar with the exam format, question style, and key content areas.
-The BoardCerts SCRN Question Bank provides high-quality, exam-focused practice questions that align with the SCRN exam blueprint, helping you prepare effectively and build confidence for test day.
+• Practicing sample questions is a crucial part of SCRN prep and SCRN self-assessment, helping you become familiar with the exam format, question style, and key content areas.
+The BoardCerts SCRN Question Bank provides high-quality, exam-focused practice questions that align with the SCRN exam blueprint, allowing you to assess your readiness, identify knowledge gaps, and build confidence for test day.

 • Access Sample Questions: Find sample questions from the BoardCerts question bank here.
 These questions are crafted to reflect the level of application and difficulty found on the SCRN exam.